Spotlight 16: Roseanne Cheng

 Roseanne Cheng: Yeah, I think my full time job is being a mom, but my other full time jobs all revolve around writing.
 The answer to that is kind of yes and no. I do try to write every day.
 And again, like I said, I just had a book come out and I’m kind of taking a break from that, but I have since left my marketing role at Wise Ink to start my own author marketing website called Evergreen Authors.
 What I’m doing on that site is creating courses about creating an author platform and making sure that you are launching your book and that feels right and organic and sustainable to you, and kind of just taking in all that I’ve learned as an author, all I’ve learned working with other authors, and going back again to my teaching roots, of teaching other authors how to do this work.

-Tom Ashford: Nice.
-Well, question number four is, what mistakes do you think you’ve made and what have you got right?
+Question number four is what mistakes do you think you’ve made and what have you got right?

 Roseanne Cheng: Oh my gosh, I love this question.
 I have the luxury of being able to say that I have made so many mistakes myself, but I’ve also seen so many other authors make mistakes and we have learned together.
 Same on the opposite spectrum.
 I’ve done plenty of things right and I’ve seen other authors do things just brilliantly that I’ve never thought of.
 I would say for myself, looking back, one of the biggest mistakes I made really revolved around marketing, which I think is why I’m so passionate about that subject now, about authors finding a way of marketing their books that is sustainable and fulfilling for them.
 I felt really [inaudible 00:12:37] with the first book to spend a lot of money on a publicity campaign, and I didn’t need to do that.
 Sometimes when I look back on that, it was really just me not having faith in my own ability to do some of the publicity work.